 The cornea is the front, dome-shaped, transparent part of the eye.
-The clarity and shape of the cornea are vital in its main role: focusing light onto the retina.
-There are a number of conditions that can affect the clarity and shape of cornea, and in turn the quality of vision.
-Some of these conditions include: Keratoconus, Fuch’s endothelial dystrophy, scarring, and infections.
+The clarity and shape of the cornea are vital in their main role: focusing light onto the retina.
+There are a number of conditions that can affect the clarity and shape of the cornea and in turn the quality of vision.
+Some of these conditions include Keratoconus, Fuch’s endothelial dystrophy, scarring, and infections.

-If the innermost layer of cornea (the endothelium) becomes affected, the procedure of choice is a partial-thickness corneal transplant: DMEK (Descemet’s Membrane Endothelial Keratoplasty) or DSEK (Descemet’s Stripping Endothelial Keratoplasty).
-These two procedures will treat conditions like: Fuch’s Endothelial Corneal Dystrophy, failed corneal transplants, and corneal swelling from a variety of conditions.
+If the innermost layer of the cornea (the endothelium) becomes affected, the procedure of choice is a partial-thickness corneal transplant: DMEK (Descemet’s Membrane Endothelial Keratoplasty) or DSEK (Descemet’s Stripping Endothelial Keratoplasty).
+These two procedures will treat conditions like: Fuch’s Endothelial Corneal Dystrophy failed corneal transplants and corneal swelling from a variety of conditions.

-This procedure is similar to DMEK in that only the diseased innermost layer of the cornea is removed, however, a thicker partial thickness donor cornea is placed on the back surface of the cornea.
+This procedure is similar to DMEK in that only the diseased innermost layer of the cornea is removed, however, a thicker partial-thickness donor cornea is placed on the back surface of the cornea.
 Although DMEK has replaced DSEK in many corneal conditions, there are still cases where DSEK is the procedure of choice.
-Our Cornea-trained surgeons will evaluate each specific case and create with a personalized plan, aiming for best quality of vision and long-term survival of each corneal transplantation.
+Our Cornea-trained surgeons will evaluate each specific case and create a personalized plan, aiming for the best quality of vision and long-term survival of each corneal transplantation.

 This type of corneal transplantation is used when the innermost layer of the cornea (the endothelium) is healthy, and only aims to replace the more superficial layers of the cornea.
 The two most common conditions where DALK is beneficial are advanced keratoconus and corneal scarring.
 By removing and replacing only the affected layer of the cornea, vision outcomes, risk of complications, and incidence of graft rejection are improved compared to a full-thickness corneal transplant.

-This is the oldest type of corneal transplantation, where the all layers of cornea are removed and replaced with a donor cornea.
-Although this type of corneal transplantation has largely been replaced with more advanced partial-thickness types of transplantation, there are still conditions where all the layers of cornea are affected, and a full-thickness transplantation is warranted.
+This is the oldest type of corneal transplantation, where all layers of the cornea are removed and replaced with a donor cornea.
+Although this type of corneal transplantation has largely been replaced with more advanced partial-thickness types of transplantation, there are still conditions where all the layers of the cornea are affected, and full-thickness transplantation is warranted.